Praqma/kubernetes-ebook/chapter02.md

 * Infrastructure Network: The network your physical (or virtual) machines are connected to.
 Normally your production network, or a part of it.
-* Service Network: The completely virtual network used to assign IP addresses to Kubernetes Services which you will be creating.
+* Service Network: The completely virtual network used to assign IP addresses to the Kubernetes Services you will be creating.
 A Service is a front-end to a RC or a Deployment.
-It must be noted that the IPs from this network are **never** assigned to any of the interfaces of any of the nodes/VMs, etc. These (Service IPs) are used behind the scenes by kube-proxy to create (weird) iptables rules on the worker nodes.
+It must be noted that the IPs from this network are **never** assigned to any of the interfaces of any of the nodes/VMs, etc. These (Service IPs) are used behind the scenes by kube-proxy to create special iptables rules on the worker nodes.
 * Pod Network: This is the network which is used by the pods.
-However, depending on what kubernetes network solution you are employing, it isn't necessarily a simple network either.
-If you are using flannel then it will be a large software defined overlay network, and each worker node will receive a subnet of this network configured for its Docker0 interface (in very simple words, there is a little more to it).
-If you are employing a CIDR network, using CNI, then it would be a large network called **cluster-cidr** , with small subnets corresponding to your worker nodes.
+However, depending on the kubernetes network solution you are employing, this can also be quite a complex network too.
+If you are using flannel then it will be a large software defined overlay network, and each worker node will receive a subnet of this network configured for its Docker0 interface (this is a simplification, there is a little more to it).
+If you are employing a CIDR network, using CNI, then it would be a large network called **cluster-cidr** with small subnets corresponding to your worker nodes.
 The routing table of the router handling your part of infrastructure network will need to be updated with routes to these small subnets.
-This proved to be a challenge on AWS VPC router, but this is piece of cake on a simple/generic router in your network.
+This is a challenge on a AWS VPC router, but it's a piece of cake on a simple/generic router in your network.
 I will be doing it on my work computer, and setting up routes on Linux is a very simple task.

-Kelsey used the following three networks in his guide, and we intend to use the same ones, so people are not confused in different IP schemes when they are following this book and at the same time checking his guide.
-Below are the three networks , which we will use in this book.
+Kelsey used the following three networks in his guide.
+We will use the same ones so people aren't confused by different IP schemes when they're following this book and at the same time checking his guide.
+Below are the three networks which we will use in this book.

 * Infrastructure network:     10.240.0.0/24
 * Service Network:            10.32.0.0/24